-Today, you can hardly find an app that doesn’t suggest content or services based on your location.
+Today, nearly every app suggests content or services based on your location.
 Airbnb offers you a room when you’re on a business trip.
-The Mall of America helps you find your way around America’s largest mall via the Mall app.
+The Mall of America helps you find your way around America’s largest shopping mall via the Mall app.
 But why are location-aware apps on the rise?
-The reason is that maps and location services enhance the interactions between customers and businesses.
+The reason is that maps and location services enhance interactions between customers and businesses.

-As you can see from the graph above, the number of people using geolocation services on their smartphones has dramatically increased, from 123 million in 2013 to 242 million in 2018.
-Many business owners ask us to integrate features for determining user locations, mapping, navigation, calculating travel times, and real-time geolocation tracking.
+Many business owners ask us to integrate features in their apps for real-time GPS route tracking, mapping, navigation, geo-targeting, determining a user’s location, and calculating travel times.
 These features have already proven handy in ride-hailing, delivery, logistics, and other service industries.
 Here are just some examples of location-aware apps we’ve worked on:

-Brilliant Move lets users pay for deliveries and track them on a map in the app.
+Brilliant Move, a delivery platform that lets users pay for deliveries and track them on a map in the app

-The starting point of working on a mobile app with geolocation is identifying where a user currently is so that an application can use this data to provide the right services.
-This can be done with the help of a number of technologies.
+The starting point of working on a mobile app with geolocation is identifying where a user currently is so the application can use this data to provide the right services.
+In other words, it’s about making an app location-aware.
+This can be done with the help of a number of geolocation technologies.

-The Global Positioning System (GPS) determines the geographical position of a user with the help of satellite signals.
-GPS gives you both accuracy and speed: you can identify a user’s location coordinates down to a foot.
-But there are some drawbacks, like high battery consumption and low signal when the weather is bad or when the user is inside a tall building.
+The Global Positioning System (GPS) determines the geographical position of a user with the help of satellite systems.
+GPS gives you both accuracy and speed: you can identify a user’s location down to a foot in a few seconds.
+But there are some drawbacks, such as high battery consumption and low signal when the weather is bad or when the user is inside a tall building.

 As an alternative to GPS, Cell Identification (Cell ID) lets you determine a user’s position based on signals from cell towers sent to the device’s GSM/WCDMA/CDMA modem.
 The good news is that this method works when the GPS signal is lost but the device has access to cell towers.
 The bad news is that it’s far less accurate than GPS.
 Actually, the accuracy here mostly depends on how close the device is to a cell tower.